phaakma/linz_wfs/readme.md

 ## Purpose
 This Python script simplifies the task of downloading LINZ vector datasets to an ArcGIS feature class and subsequently applying changesets.
 This script is written to deliberately target the data available from the LINZ Data Service.
+The script is provided AS IS with no warantee, guarantee or support of any type.
+Use is entirely at your own risk.

 ## Requirements
 1. Python >3.x environment.